Master of Christian Studies (M. C. S)

 Standard of pass and class

-The pass mark in each paper in the examination for MCS Degree course is 40% or C-.
+The pass mark on each paper in the examination for MCS Degree course is 40% or C-.

 The final grading of candidates will be as follows: